 Ullrich Congenital Muscular Dystrophy (UCMD)

 Ullrich CMD is characterized by diminished muscle tone (hypotonia), weakness and degeneration of the proximal muscles, and abnormally flexible (hyperelastic) joints of the wrists and ankles.
-Additional early symptoms of Ullrich CMD include the failure to gain weight and grow at the expected rate (failure to thrive), abnormal front-to-back and side-to-side curvature of the spine (kyphoscoliosis), muscles spasms of the neck (torticollis), congenital dislocation of the hip, contractures of the joints, and stiffness (rigidity) of the spine.
+Additional early symptoms of Ullrich CMD include the failure to gain weight and grow at the expected rate (failure to thrive), abnormal front-to-back and side-to-side curvature of the spine (kyphoscoliosis), a twisted or tilted neck (torticollis), congenital dislocation of the hip, contractures of the joints, and stiffness (rigidity) of the spine.

 Intelligence is normal in most cases.
 The amount of motor development varies from case to case.
 Some children are able to walk independently; others require assistance to walk.
 In some cases, affected children may never be able to walk.
 In addition, some children who develop the ability to walk independently lose that ability because of the progression of the disease (e.g., worsening contractures, rigidity of spine).